 Her teaching interest includes Organizational Behavior, Negotiations, and Research Methodology & Statistics.
 Huaizhong designs and develops materials for each course based on her research expertise and consulting experience.
 She was selected as the representative of the business school to be a teaching mentor in the university-wide teaching orientation in the summer of 2018.
 She was awarded the classroom enhancement grant for the spring of 2020 and the undergraduate activities fund for the fall of 2020 and for the spring of 2021.

 Prior to studying and working in the United States, Huaizhong had consulting experience in the fields of Management and Entrepreneurship in Singapore and China (Shanghai).
 She is a certified user of the Hogan Assessment System and Leadership Versatility Index.
 The consulting projects she worked on involve executive-level talent management and leadership development for the Fortune 500 corporations, such as PepsiCo and Prudential Financial.
 Huaizhong also worked as a data analyst for Executive Education Programs at the National University of Singapore (NUS) Business School, including the Asia-Pacific executive program and Singapore Airlines Engineering Company.

-- Huaizhong has been teaching Organizational Behavior and Negotiations.
-She is also interested in teaching Research Methodology and Statistics.
+- Huaizhong has been teaching Organizational Behavior, Negotiations, and Survey of Management.
+She is also interested in teaching Statistics.

 - Sun, S. & Chen, H. (2017).
 Is political behavior a viable coping strategy to organizational politics?
 Unveiling the underlying resource dynamics.
 Journal of Applied Psychology, 102(10), 1471-1482.